jobinau/pg_gather/README.md

      "C:\Program Files\pgAdmin 4\v4\runtime\psql.exe" -h pghost -U postgres -f gather.sql > out.txt
    ```
 ## Gathering data continuosly, but Partially
 One-time data collecton may not be sufficient for capturing a problem which may not be happening at the moment.
-The `pg_gather` (Ver.8 onwards) offers a very simple method to capture data for analysis.
+The `pg_gather` (Ver.8 onwards) has special optimizations for a light-weight and continuous data gathering for analysis.
 The idea is to schedule `gather.sql` every minute against "template1" database.
 The generated output files can be collected into a directory.
-Here is an example of scheduling in Linux/Unix systems using cron.
+Following is an example of scheduling in Linux/Unix systems using cron.
 ```
-* * * * * psql -h localhost -U postgres -d template1 -X -f /path/to/gather.sql > /path/to/out/out-`date +\%a-\%H.\%M`.txt 2>&1
+* * * * * psql -U postgres -d template1 -X -f /path/to/gather.sql | gzip >  /path/to/out/out-`date +\%a-\%H.\%M`.txt.gz 2>&1
 ```
 if the connection is to `template1` database, the gather script will collect only live, dynmamic, performance related information.
 Which means, all the database objects specific information will be skipped.
 So this is referred **"Partial"** gathering.
+The output is further compressed using gzip for much reduced size.

 # 2. Data Analysis
 ## 2.1 Importing collected data